1stfootforward/blog/_posts/2017-04-29-Probiotics-vs-Prebiotics.md

 +	When you lose "good" bacteria in your body (like after you take antibiotics, for example), probiotics can help replace them.
 +	They can help balance your "good" and "bad" bacteria to keep your body working like it should.
 +	Probiotics help move food through your gut.
-+	Help prevent Irritable bowel syndrome, Inflammation and diarrhea
++	Help prevent Irritable bowel syndrome, Inflammation and diarrhoea

 ![homemade yohurt]({{ site.url }}/images/probiotic-prebotic/preandpro5.jpg)

 #### Types of Probiotics

 Many types of bacteria are classified as probiotics.
 They all have different benefits, but most come from two groups.
-Ask your doctor about which might best help you.
+Ask your pharmacy about which might best help you.

 #### Lactobacillus.

 This may be the most common probiotic.
 It’s the one you’ll find in yoghurt and other fermented foods.
-Different strains can help with diarrhea and may help with people who can’t digest lactose, the sugar in milk.
+Different strains can help with diarrhea and may help with people who can’t digest lactose - the sugar in milk.

 #### Bifidobacterium.

 You can also find it in some dairy products.
 It may help ease the symptoms of irritable bowel syndrome (IBS) and some other conditions.